tswicegood/python-data-science-intro/tools.md

 Much of the scientific Python stack requires complicated, compiled code to run.
 Normal installation methods require you to compile tools like [Numpy][] and [pandas][] on your computer before you can use them.
-Anaconda is a distribution of Python can comes with all of these tools ready to use.
+Anaconda is a distribution of Python that comes with all of these tools ready to use.

 Anaconda ships with a tool call [`conda`][conda] for managing your local packages and updating your code.
 We're going to create an environment to do all of our work in:

 ```console